Expense Reporting

 At times, a personal vehicle may be used in order to save time, transport equipment, or reduce costs when several people are traveling together on university business travel.
 Effective January 1, 2024, the mileage reimbursement is 67 cents per mile.

-• When claiming mileage in lieu of airfare, a coach class comparison from Concur at least 14 days in advance of the trip is required with the expense report submission.
+- When claiming mileage in lieu of airfare, a coach class comparison from CTP (through the online travel booking tool) at least 14 days in advance of the trip is required with the expense report submission.
 Mileage reimbursement is limited to the amount of the coach airfare.

 NOTE: When traveling by car, mileage reimbursement isn’t always the most economical or safest choice.
 Renting a car through the university’s preferred suppliers, National and Enterprise, offers well-maintained, low-mile cars at discounted rates for business travel.
 Use the Trip Optimizer Tool to determine the most cost-effective travel solution.